claudinec/claudinec.github.io/_posts/2010-01-26-drupalsouth-debrief.markdown

 At every previous LCA that I have attended, I have grumbled about how isolated I feel within the free software movement.
 Preparing my talk and going to DrupalSouth has given me an insight that is painfully, stupidly obvious.
 I feel isolated because I _am_ isolated.
 For most of the year, I work, study and socialise with historians, public health scholars, theologians and church geeks (and assorted other groups, such as librarians).
 I attend [my local Linux users' group](http://luv.asn.au/) and lurk on [LinuxChix](http://www.linuxchix.org/) and other online places where free software geeks meet, but I have tended to find these groups intimidating and I didn't know whether I could belong in any meaningful way.
 At LCA this year I have finally reached a level of technical competence and familiarity within the Melbourne Linux community that I didn't feel out of depth.
 At DrupalSouth, and with some of the Drupal people at LCA, I felt I was part of a community that bonded over curry/beer/gelato and late-night hackfests... because [face-to-face contact still matters](http://identi.ca/notice/19716635).

-ejh

-passion

-volunteering

-I do stuff that people find interesting.

-Focus on Drupal ... {stuff} for now.

-What else can I do?

-Teaching/telling people in higher ed. about Drupal, FOSS...

 [^ejh]: Knitting and [square dancing](http://www.slideshare.net/emmajane/learning-php-for-drupal-theming-dc-chicago-2009)?
 This _is_ a community of many talents and interests!